JohnGrey0/bestbuy-item-tracker/README.md

 Logical steps of the program
 1) Send request to api
-2) Check request from api for in stock products
+2) Check response for in stock products
 3) Notify user via text for each in stock product
 4) Repeat every 10 seconds until items are in stock then sleep for 10 minutes